The Human Truth Foundation

 Health:

 France does relatively well in encouraging good health, compared to many other countries.
-France comes in the best 20 in its fertility rate13 (the lowest in Europe) and in its average life expectancy11.
-It does better than average in terms of its food aid and health contributions and WHO compliance33 and in its adolescent birth rate23.
-France doesn't do so well in other areas.
-France does worse than average in its immunizations take-up34 and in its smoking rate35 (still good for Europe).
-And finally, it falls into the worst-performing 20 in its suicide rate36 and in its alcohol consumption rate37.
-The number of overweight adults has increased by 14% over the past 40 years.
+France comes in the best 20 for its average life expectancy11.
+It does better than average in terms of its food aid and health contributions and WHO compliance32, its adolescent birth rate24 and in its fertility rate14.
+But, things could still be better.
+France does worse than average for its immunizations take-up33 and in its smoking rate34 (still low for Europe).
+And finally, it falls into the worst-performing 20 when it comes to its suicide rate35 and in its alcohol consumption rate36.
+The prevalence of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in France improved by +5.9yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+France's peak fertility rate was 2.89 in 1962.

 Life Expectancy